Cy63rPh4n70m/Graph_Matcher/README.md

 For each node in the input graph, the algorithm randomly selects a node from the main graph that contains the same or more edges as the input graph node.
 Nodes are selected without replacement.
+The selected nodes become a subgraph.

 ### STAGE 2
 Check if the adjacency matrix of the selected subgraph